Volunteering in Asia

 Your health.
 As in other parts of the developing world, you’ll need to visit a travel clinic for shots before volunteering.
 My husband was almost swept out to sea at a beach in Thailand.
 Take extra care when swimming as currents may not be visible and warnings may not be posted; even waters that look calm may be deadly.
 Buses, cars, and motorbikes may be most dangerous to your health in Asia.
 Be extra careful when walking, especially at night, with cars driving on the “wrong” side of the street or not following traffic laws.
 Make sure you have health and evacuation insurance just in case, and know where to find the nearest English speaking doctor.

-Top organizations to consider for volunteering in Asia, based upon research for my book: How to Live Your Dream of Volunteering Overseas
+Top organizations to consider for volunteering in Asia, based upon research from my book: How to Live Your Dream of Volunteering Overseas

 Volunteers in Asia offers U.S. Citizens and U.S. Residents (from 18 to 75) volunteer opportunities in China, Vietnam, Indonesia, Myanmar, Laos, Cambodia, and Thailand; most volunteers teach English.